tt-swap/ttswap-core/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for your interest in contributing to TTSWAP, The contracts in this repo are develop - we are releasing the draft code now so that v4 can be built in public, with open feedback and meaningful community contribution.
+Thanks for your interest in contributing to TTSWAP, The contracts in this repo are develop, with open feedback and meaningful community contribution.
 We expect this will be a months-long process, and we appreciate any kind of contribution, no matter how small.

 If you need to get in contact with the repository maintainers, please reach out in our [Discord](https://discord.com/invite/XygqnmQgX3).